Entries Sought for 2023 North Charleston Arts Fest Judged Fine Art and Photography Competitions & Exhibitions

 Judged Photography Competition & Exhibition

 The Judged Fine Art and Photography Exhibitions are free and open to the public throughout the entirety of the North Charleston Arts Fest.
-Viewing times are Wednesday, April 28, 6:00-8:00pm, Thursday through Saturday, April 29-May 1, 10:00am–6:00pm, and Sunday, May 2, Noon-5:00pm.
-Award winners will be acknowledged at Arts Fest Opening Celebration in the Exhibit Hall on Wednesday, April 28, 6:00-8:00pm.
-The free public celebration features food, music, a free raffle, live painting demonstrations, and more, set among the hundreds of pieces of artwork on display.
-The Exhibition Encore will be held on Sunday, May 2, from noon-5pm.
-This free event serves as a closing reception and celebration of these exhibitions, allowing patrons to view the artwork in a festive atmosphere and make final decisions on purchases.
-In addition to the vast array of artwork on display, the event offers musical entertainment, live art demonstrations, and complimentary “bubbles and bites” from 2-5pm.
+Viewing times are Wednesday, May 3, 6:00-8:00pm, Thursday through Saturday, May 4-6, 10:00am–6:00pm, and Sunday, May 7, Noon-5:00pm.
+Award winners will be acknowledged at Arts Fest Opening Celebration in the Exhibit Hall on Wednesday, May 3, 6:00-8:00pm.
+The free public celebration features food, music, a free raffle, live painting demonstration, and more, set among the hundreds of pieces of artwork on display.
+The Exhibition Encore will be held on Sunday, May 7, from 2-5pm.
+This free event serves as a closing reception for these exhibitions, allowing patrons to view the artwork in a festive atmosphere and make final decisions on purchases.
+In addition to the vast array of artwork on display, the event offers musical entertainment, a live painting demonstration, and complimentary “bubbles and bites.”

-The North Charleston Arts Fest, set for April 28-May 2, returns this year after being cancelled in 2020 due to the COVID-19 pandemic.
-The festival schedule that offers something for all to enjoy, including concerts, theatre presentations, dance performances, workshops & demonstrations, exhibitions, virtual programs, and more.
+The 2023 North Charleston Arts Fest, set for May 3-7, will mark the event’s 40th year.
+The festival schedule offers something for all to enjoy, including concerts, dance performances, exhibitions, children’s programs, and more.
+All festival events and activities are FREE.
 For more information about the Arts Fest, to download the prospectus for the Judged Fine Art and Judged Photography Competitions & Exhibitions, or for details on vending opportunities, visit NorthCharlestonArtsFest.com.
 For more information about other exhibition opportunities offered by the City of North Charleston Cultural Arts Department, visit the Arts & Culture section of the City’s website, northcharleston.org, or call 843-740-5854.